bcgov/sso-keycloak-backstage/Using-Your-SSO-Client.md

 If you are not using an adapter, you will require some additional information to set up your OpenID connection.
 Required information can be found behind the publicly accessible `provider configuration endpoint` for your environment.

-Based on our integration with us, you will either have your integration connected to our Silver (soon to be deprecated) offering or our Gold (the place to be) offering.
+Based on our integration with us, you will either have your integration connected to our Gold Standard offering.
 Reach out to us if you have questions.

-##### Silver Service

-These are:

-- **Dev**: https://dev.oidc.gov.bc.ca/auth/realms/< realm_name >/.well-known/openid-configuration
-- **Test**: https://test.oidc.gov.bc.ca/auth/realms/< realm_name >/.well-known/openid-configuration
-- **Prod**: https://oidc.gov.bc.ca/auth/realms/< realm_name >/.well-known/openid-configuration

-Where < realm_name > needs to be replaced with the standard realm you are using, one of:

-- onestopauth (For IDIR only)
-- onestopauth-basic (For IDIR and BCeID basic)
-- onestopauth-business (For IDIR and BCeID business)
-- onestopauth-both (For IDIR and BCeID basic and business)

 ##### Gold Service